TomFraser/FG-B-2017/README.md

 -------------------------------------------------------------
 ## Branches

-The **Master** branch contains a basic version of all code for the robots.
+The **Master** branch contains IR Ball codebase for both robots

-The **O_bot** branch contains code specified for the first robot built, lovingly named "O".
+The **360Cam** branch contains the Passive Ball codebase for both robots

-The **P2_bot** branch contains code specified for the second robot built, named "P2".
+the **defender** branch contains the Defender codebasae for either robot